-1. The UMRS project area and land cover in the UMRS basin .2 2.
-Conservation lands in the Middle Mississippi River Corridor .3 3.
-Pool 6 in the UMRS - USFWS Refuge lands .4 4.
-Hypothetical illustrative cross section of the river valley .5 5.
-Historical (1890) land cover in Pool 26 of the Mississippi River .7 6.
-Land cover changes in selected pools in the UMRS .8 7.
-Landscape changes from 1809-1989 in the vicinity of Cape Girardeau, MO .9 8.
-Major UMRS floodplain reaches .16 9.
-Terrestrial land cover in UMRS reaches .19 10.
-HGM ecoregions in the Middle Mississippi River Regional Corridor .20 11.
-Map plate from the Middle Mississippi River Regional Corridor HGM study .24 12.
-Forest community distribution throughout the (UMRS) in 1989 .31 13.
-Loss of terrestrial landcover in lower Pool 8 from the 1890s - 2000 .33 14.
-1989 landcover in the Upper Mississippi and Illinois River floodplains .33 15.
-Duration of 1993 flood and associated tree mortality .34 16.
-Gypsy moth "Slow the Spread" program areas .36 17.
-Emerald Ash Borer locations .37 18.
-Bald eagle nests and young in the UMRS from 1986-2009 .45 19.
-Great blue heron nest activity in the UMRS from 1960-2009 .46 20.
-Adaptive management conceptual framework .51 21.
-Restoration state of the river .69 22.
-Relationship among goals, objectives, and restoration .69 23.
-UMRS vision statement and tiered goals and objectives .70 24.
-Hierarchy of spatial scales for program management .73
+1 a ibles 1.
+Major landcover types in pre-settlement and contemporary time periods 10 2.
+Presettlement and contemporary floodplain forest tree species importance values 11 3.
+Summary of USFWS lands within the UMRS 13 4.
+Leveed area and public lands abundance and distribution in the UMRS 15 5.
+Terrestrial land cover in UMRS reaches 19 General wetland classification system 7.
+UMRS ecosystem functions, indicators, effects, and goods and services 28 8.
+Large river ecosystem services 30 Monitoring categories 10.
+Monitoring levels applicable to the UMRS 60 11.
+Desired landscape-level forest conditions within public ownership 78 Historic, current, and potential landscape conditions 13.
+Desired stand conditions for bottomland hardwood forests within the UMRS 80 14.
+Existing and target terrestrial communities by reach and land cover type 80 Fi gures 1.
+The UMRS project area and land cover in the UMRS basin 2 Conservation lands in the Middle Mississippi River Corridor Pool 6 in the UMRS - USFWS Refuge lands Hypothetical illustrative cross section of the river valley Historical (1890) land cover in Pool 26 of the Mississippi River Land cover changes in selected pools in the UMRS Landscape changes from 1809-1989 in the vicinity of Cape Girardeau, MO Major UMRS floodplain reaches Terrestrial land cover in UMRS reaches 10.
+HGM ecoregions in the Middle Mississippi River Regional Corridor 20 Map plate from the Middle Mississippi River Regional Corridor HGM study Forest community distribution throughout the (UMRS) in 1989 Loss of terrestrial landcover in lower Pool 8 from the 1890s - 2000 1989 landcover in the Upper Mississippi and Illinois River floodplains Duration of 1993 flood and associated tree mortality Gypsy moth "Slow the Spread" program areas Emerald Ash Borer locations Bald eagle nests and young in the UMRS from 1986-2009 Great blue heron nest activity in the UMRS from 1960-2009 Adaptive management conceptual framework Restoration state of the river Relationship among goals, objectives, and restoration UMRS vision statement and tiered goals and objectives 24.
+Hierarchy of spatial scales for program management.
+73